Clarifai/docs/docs/portal-guide/agent-system-operators/algorithmic-predict.md

 - `langdetect` — It's an open-source tool for language detection.
 This library is known for its ability to recognize a broad range of languages based on text samples.
 It uses algorithms that compare the text against language profiles created from a large corpus of multilingual data.
 It assigns a probability score to each language, which helps to identify the most likely language for the given text.

-- `fastText` — Developed by Facebook's AI Research (FAIR) lab, this open-source library provides efficient language identification.
+- `fastText` — Developed by Facebook's AI Research (FAIR) lab, this open-source library provides efficient language identification capabilities.
 It can recognize a large number of languages and is particularly fast, making it suitable for processing large volumes of text.
 It is based on word embeddings and character-level n-grams, which allows it to handle short or informal texts well.

 To use the operator, go to the workflow builder page and search for the `language-id-operator` node in the left sidebar.
 Drag and drop it onto the empty workspace and connect it to the `IN` element.